TPAUTS/password_checker/README.md

 # password_checker
 A simple password checker in Python that uses the Pwned-API to tell how often a password got breached.

 USAGE:
-Create a .txt document and write the password(s) you want to check in there.
+Create a .txt document and write the password(s) you want to check in there.<br />
-Specify the path to the .txt file.
+Specify the path to the .txt file.<br />
 Run the script.